kkipngenokoech/100_days_of_code/DJANGO/README.md

 ## day 2 - first django app views - hellomultiverse/hello
 look into the README.md for hello page for more information on day 3 **Link to work:** [this is the blueprint](./DJANGO/hellomultiverse/hello/urls.py/)

+###     END OF DJANGO
+for the last 30 days I have been working with django famework and I have learnt a lot.
+I am going to update almost everything that I have learned here.